Consistency of Bayesian nonparametric inference for discretely observed jump diffusions: Introduction

 Whether or not Bayesian posterior consistency holds in the nonparametric setting is an intricate question, and depends on subtle ways on the prior $\Pi$ and the topology endowed on $\Theta$ \citep{Diaconis86}.
 A further difficulty in the present context is the fact that stationary and transition densities of jump diffusions are intractable in practically all cases of interest, so that usual conditions for posterior consistency are difficult to verify.
 These difficulties were recently overcome for discretely observed, one-dimensional unit diffusions under restrictive conditions on the drift function \citep{vanderMeulen13}, and a multidimensional generalisation was presented in \citep{Gugushvili14}.
 Both results rely on martingale arguments developed by Ghosal and Tang for Markov processes with tractable transition probabilities \citep{Ghosal06, Tang07}.
 A Bayesian analysis of continuously observed one dimensional diffusions has also been conducted under various setups \citep{vanderMeulen06, Panzar09, Pokern13}, and a review of Bayesian methods for one dimensional diffusions is provided by \citep{vanZanten13}.
 Similar developments have also been made for frequentist drift estimation from discrete observations, both for one dimensional unit diffusions \citep{Jacod00, Gobet04, Comte07} and their multi-dimensional generalisations \citep{Dalalyan07, Schmisser13}.

 The main result of this paper is consistency of Bayesian nonparametric joint inference of drift functions and L\'evy measures in arbitrary dimension under verifiable conditions on the prior.
-This generalises the results of \citep{Gugushvili14} in the two ways: \begin{itemize} \item by incorporating discontinuous processes with jumps and \item by relaxing the assumption that the set of drift functions supported by the prior form a locally uniformly equicontinuous set. \end{itemize} In particular, we are able to obtain consistency for Gaussian and Dirichlet process mixture model priors, which lie outside of the scope of corresponding results in \citep{vanderMeulen13, Gugushvili14} because they cannot readily be concentrated on locally uniformly equicontinuous families of functions.
-The key results enabling these generalisations are a generalised Girsanov-type change of measure theorem for jump diffusions \citep{Cheridito05} and a coupling method for establishing regularity of semigroups \citep{Wang10}, respectively.
+This generalises the result of \citep{Gugushvili14} by incorporating discontinuous processes with jumps.
+We also show that our consistency conditions are satisfied by a prior $\Pi$ constructed by specifying independent discrete net or wavelet expansion priors for $b$ and $c$, and a further independent Dirichlet mixture model prior for $M$.
+The key results enabling this generalisation are a generalised Girsanov-type change of measure theorem for jump diffusions \citep{Cheridito05}, and a coupling method for establishing regularity of semigroups \citep{Wang10}.

 The rest of the paper is organised as follows.
 In Section \ref{jump_diff} we introduce the jump diffusion processes in finite dimensional domains and necessary regularity conditions.
 In Section \ref{consistency} we define the inference problem under study, and state and prove the corresponding consistency result.
-In Section \ref{prior} we introduce example priors which satisfy our consistency conditions, and Section \ref{discussion} concludes with a discussion.
+In Section \ref{prior} we introduce the discrete net prior, and show that it satisfies our consistency conditions.
+Section \ref{discussion} concludes with a discussion.